 Will I be able to work part-time during the program?

-- Successful completion of the Doctor of Nursing Practice Nurse Anesthesia Program (80 course credits) requires a substantial time commitment averaging 60-70 hours per week (includes class time, clinical, and study time) during the 36-month program.
+Successful completion of the Doctor of Nursing Practice Nurse Anesthesia Program (83 course credits) requires a substantial time commitment averaging 60-70 hours per week (includes class time, clinical, and study time) during the 36-month program.
 The curriculum is designed for 36-months of full-time study.
 Historically, given the rigorous nature of the program, students find it difficult to subsidize their educational expenses through part-time employment.
 While we discourage part-time employment, students may choose to do so only if they maintain satisfactory academic progress.
-If students must engage in part-time employment, it may cannot conflict with academic or clinical assignments.
+Said employment may not conflict with academic or clinical assignments.
 Scheduling of nurse anesthesia program activities will take precedence over scheduling needs for employment.
 Students are expected to responsibly manage their time and resources.

 Student Health Insurance